 Roles of the mentor and the mentee

-Both the mentee and the mentor are active participants in the mentoring process.
-However, mentee has the main responsibility in planning the meetings and making sure that the goals are clear.
+Both the mentor and the mentee are active participants in the mentoring process.
+However, the mentee has the main responsibility of planning the meetings and making sure that the goals are clear.

 During this process your own thoughts become clearer, your self-confidence develops, and you can look forward to the future with confidence.
-Mentee sets targets to mentoring and make sure that the mentoring process proceeds.
+Mentees set targets for the mentoring process and make sure that it progresses.